 When a home’s water supply system leaks or a repair to one of the plumbing fixtures is needed, you’ll have to shut off the water.
 It’s best to do this at the valve that’s closest to the problem.
 That way, the rest of the house will still have a functioning water supply.

 If you don’t find a shutoff valve near a fixture, you can shut off the valve that controls the flow of water to the entire house, normally located near where the cold water pipe enters (the valve will be outside in warm climates, inside in cold climates).

-To turn off the water to your house and the rest of your property (including outdoor sprinkler systems, hose bibbs, and so forth), look for the main valve just to the house side of your water meter.
+To turn off the water to your house and the rest of your property (including outdoor sprinkler systems, hose faucets, and so forth), look for the main valve just to the house side of your water meter.
 This is normally out by the street, often in a concrete box just below ground level.